warlock601/AWS/Logging, Monitoring and Storage solution for EC2 instances/EC2 instance/README.md

 - Connect to the instance using either terminal or EC2 instance connect.

 Note: Before Installing thus, create an IAM role with appropriate permissions (check it out [here](https://github.com/warlock601/AWS/tree/f1f1007c71278027256bf98443dcbac9b08a5c68/Logging%2C%20Monitoring%20and%20Storage%20solution%20for%20EC2%20instances/IAM%20role) )
 ### Also enable the detailed monitoring for EC2 instance.
+(After you enable detailed monitoring, the Amazon EC2 console displays monitoring graphs with a 1-minute period for the instance.)
 ![Screenshot 2023-10-19 001904](https://github.com/warlock601/AWS/assets/32487715/64fb26c1-f675-4eba-981e-823707dec664)

 ### 2. Installing AWS Cloudwatch logs agent on the instance-